FZJ-IEK3-VSA/LoadProfileGenerator/joss/paper.md

 ![Basic idea behind the activity selection process.\label{fig:happiness}](lpg_happiness.png)

 The behavior of the residents is used to calculate energy consumption and generate the load profiles by combining synthetic and measured device profiles.
-This is combined with additional details for more realistic behavior modelling, such as illnesses, vacations, joint activities between multiple residents such as eating dinner together,
+This is combined with additional details for more realistic behavior modeling, such as illnesses, vacations, joint activities between multiple residents such as eating dinner together,

 The LPG  was originally developed in the context of a PhD-thesis [@pflugradt_modellierung_2016] and has since then been extended and improved.